Adenike-Ade/DSA_project-Amazon-/README.md

 The dataset used in this project originates from Amazon’s publicly available product and review data, and was provided through our incubator hub facilitators for educational and analytical purposes.

 ## Tools Used
+---
 - Microsoft Excel for date cleaning, Analysis and visualization building.
 - GitHub for portfolio building.

+## Cleaning and Preparation
+---
+The following steps were taken to clean and prepare the dataset for Analysis
+- Duplicate Check (No duplicate was found)
+- Seven New Columns were created namely:
+  1. New Product Name (using a combination of multiple excel functions involving LET,TEXT,LEFT,PROPER,TRIM,CLEAN,FIND,SUBSTITUTE,LEN,RIGHT, AND REPT to reduce the length of the product name)
+  2. Main Category (this was also done by using a combination of IFERROR, LEFT AND FIND functions).
+  3. Potential Revenue (Sum function).
+  4. Price Range (IF function)
+  5. Review Tier (< or > 1000 reviews( IF function)).
+  6. Discount >=50% (IF function).
+  7. Rating and Review together (SUM function).
+- Data type was checked and changed where necessary.
+- Columns involving money were formatting and currency signs added (Actual price, Discounted price, price range, and Potential revenue).
+- Two rows under the rating Count Column were replaced with zeros (0) because they were blank and the actual figures ware not gotten (rows "284" and "326").
+- Row "1281" under the Rating Column had a sign "|" instead of a value, o had to replace with an imaginary value of "4.1".